marcossantiago/kubernetes-workshop/03_productionize.md

 ### Experiment with Readiness Probes

-Let's see how Kubernetes handels failed readiness probes.
+Let's see how Kubernetes handles failed readiness probes.

 The monolith container supports the ability to force failures of it's readiness and liveness probes (again thanks to Kelsey)